Read in: IT ๐ฎ๐น EN ๐บ๐ธ

 Why do I ask to leave so much space (filled with packaging) between the computer and the edge of the box?

-Because, when the box takes a hit, since there is more space, the blow is cushioned by the packaging (bubble wrap, polystyrene, chips, etc ...), rather than reaching the computer.
+Because, when the box takes a blow, being more space, the blow is amortized by the packaging (pluriballs, polystyrene, chips, etc ...), rather than reaching the computer.

 I recommend leaving space (at least 2-3 centimeters) on all 6 sides of the box, even the lower and upper one.
 The space must be filled with packaging elements.
 The box must therefore have a suitable size, as well as considerable strength.

 I have already explained how to test the voltages of vintage computer power supplies in this article.
-It is also possible to try them under load, I talked about it in this article.
-The test of the power supply is to be done without connecting the computer.
+It is also possible to test them under load, I talked about it in this article.
+The proof of the power supply is to be done without connecting the computer.

-During the tension test. the power supply fuse of the Commodore Plus/4 burned out immediately.
-I replaced it with another, 250mA delayed (T250mA).
+During the test of tensions.
+The Fuses of the Commodore Plus/4 power supply was burned immediately.
+I replaced it with another, from 250th delayed (T250ma).

-The power supply of the Commodore Plus4 has two voltages: 5V in direct current and 9V in alternating current.
-On the alternating there is wide tolerance.
-When empty, even 10.5V can be tolerable.
-The DC voltage should be as close as possible to 5.2V.
+The power supply of the Commodore Plus4 has two tensions: 5V in continuous current and 9V in alternating current.
+On the alternate there is ample tolerance.
+Employment, even 10.5v can be tolerable.
+The continuous voltage should be as close as possible to 5.2V.

 Here is the arrangement of the feet of the power steering wheel connector.

-In the specific case, the power supply has an English power plug, for which I used the adapter Bronson++ VT-300 that I had already used for the Commodore PET.
+In the specific case, the power supply has an English power plug, so I used the Bronson ++ VT-300 adapter that I had already used for the Commodore PET.

 Test the back computer

-Unfortunately, despite the fact that the power supply provides the correct voltages, the Commodore Plus/4 shows no signs of life.
-The red power LED lights up, but the monitor remains without an image.
+Unfortunately, although the power supply provides the correct tensions, the Commodore Plus/4 does not give signs of life.
+The red power led lights up, but the monitor remains without an image.

 This bothered me a lot.
 But how is this possible?
 Can a seller write "tested and working" if the computer is not working?
 What did you test?
 Just the fact that the red power light comes on?
 In short: I took a nice rip off on eBay.